sri-sethu/sri-sethu/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
 I'm still a newbie here.
-This is my so-called contribution chart 👇. <br>If it's not showing, not my problem.
-Thats server issue..
+This is my so-called contribution chart 👇. <br>If it's not showing, thats server issue..
 <br>
 Trying maintain streak no matter what even if its my own repo.
 XD
 <div>